verrazzano/docs/content/en/docs/howto/weblogiclogging/_index.md

 $ curl https://raw.githubusercontent.com/verrazzano/verrazzano/v1.0.0/examples/todo-list/todo-list-application.yaml > todo-list-application.yaml
 ```
 The `todo-list-components.yaml` contains the [VerrazzanoWebLogicWorkload]({{< relref "/docs/reference/API/OAM/Workloads#verrazzanoweblogicworkload" >}}) that is the focus of the following alterations.
-This file is also a great place to store any additional kubernetes resources.
+This file is also a great place to store any additional kubernetes resources that are deployed with the application.
-The `todo-list-application.yaml` will not need edits based on this tutorial, but can be leveraged for additional component configuration.

-With the local application yaml files downloaded, follow the following instructions and the [ToDo List]({{< relref "/docs/samples/todo-list" >}}) instructions to deploy this example application with a custom Fluentd sidecar.
+With the local application yaml files downloaded, first follow the following instructions and then the [ToDo List]({{< relref "/docs/samples/todo-list" >}}) instructions to deploy this example application with a custom Fluentd sidecar.

 ## Create a Fluentd custom sidecar configuration file